 Novosti Weekly

+Novosti weekly has been published since December 1999.
 The independent Serb weekly Novosti is a periodical covering general news through critical writing about relevant political, social, socio-economic, and cultural events in Croatia, the wider region and the world.
 Novosti pays special attention to the work of institutions of the Serb community and events and topics relevant to this community – the return of refugees, reintegration of the Serb minority, fight for the minority rights and development of the war-affected regions.
 One part of the weekly is dedicated to the process of cultural and economic exchange among post-Yugoslav countries and general topics of democratisation, development of civil society and rule of law.

-Novosti weekly has been published since December 1999 and can be bought at most newsstands in Croatia.
+Novosti weekly can be bought at most newsstands in Croatia.
 It is also distributed via a network of the local Serb national minority councils, NGOs, sub-committees of the Serb Cultural Society Prosvjeta, and the Serb Orthodox Church, and readers have the option of a subscription.

+Some of the best journalists in Croatia and the region write for Novosti, which is one of the weekly’s qualities making it interesting to the audience beyond the Serb community.
 In 2018 Novosti was listed among four finalists in the category of journalism for the prominent international award for freedom of expression, Freedom of Expression Awards.

 Portal Novosti